-Governmental funds-The focus of the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
+Governmental funds-The focus of the Town's governmental funds is to provide information on nearterm inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Town's financing requirements.
 In particular, unassigned fund balance and fund balance assigned to specific use in special revenue funds may serve as a useful measure of a government's net resources available for discretionary use, as they represent the portion of fund balance which has not yet been limited to use for a particular purpose by either an external party, the Town itself, or a group or individual that has been delegated authority to assign resources for use for particular purposes by the Town Board.

-At December 31, 2018, the Town's governmental funds reported combined ending fund balances of \$50,626,289, a decrease of \$2,307,560 in comparison with the prior year.
-The decrease results primarily from increased capital projects spending and insurance costs.
-Approximately 41.2 percent (\$21,054,066) of the combined ending fund balances constitutes unassigned fund balance and assigned to specific use in special revenue funds, which is available for spending at the Town's discretion or amounts within special revenue funds that are not restricted or committed.
-The remainder of fund balance is either nonspendable, restricted, or assigned to indicate that it is: (1) not in spendable form (\$1,631,368), (2) restricted for particular purposes (\$15,328,120), or (3) assigned for particular purposes (\$12,612,735).
+At December 31, 2019, the Town's governmental funds reported combined ending fund balances of \$54,389,368, an increase of \$3,763,079 in comparison with the prior year.
+This increase was primarily due to revenues and transfers in exceeding expenditures and transfers out within the General Fund and Sewer Fund.
+Additionally, fund balance increase due to increased other financing sources to fund capital projects during the current year.
+Approximately 44.0 percent (\$23,940,457) of the combined ending fund balances constitutes unassigned fund balance and fund balance assigned to specific use, which is available for spending at the Town's discretion or amounts within special revenue funds that are not restricted, committed, or assigned for particular purposes.
+The remainder of fund balance is either nonspendable, restricted, or assigned to indicate that it is: (1) not in spendable form (\$2,225,669), (2) restricted for particular purposes (\$16,092,047), or (3) assigned for particular purposes (\$12,131,195).